-The benefits of cycling may be too numerous to list, but there are probably some aspects then you may not have thought about before.
-We all know that riding a bike is great for your physical health, but what about your mental health?
+The benefits of daily cycling may be too numerous to list, but there are probably some aspects then you may have yet to think about.
+We all know that riding a bike is excellent for your physical health, but what about your mental health?

-There has always been a link between exercise and improved mood, as studies through the years have revealed, but it goes beyond just a good mood.
+As studies have revealed, there has always been a link between exercise and improved mood, but it goes beyond just a good mood.
 As more and more research is being done, there is a clear link between exercise (specifically outdoor exercise) and combatting depression, anxiety, and stress.

 Pros Of Cycling For Mental Health

 Cycling for positive mental health